TimoKropp/TimoKropp.github.io/README.md

  ![](/images/stock_analysis.png)

-The minimum of the transformaton distance (excluding 2 times the correlation interval from the present date) indicates the best correlation (light green) with a start interval at the location of the minimum and the duration of the correlation interval (dark green).
+The minimum of the transformaton distance (excluding 2 times the correlation interval from the present date) indicates the best correlation (light green) with a start interval at the location of the minimum and the duration of the correlation period (dark green).

 Lessons learned:
 * Stock market data import to python